Beijing defiant five years since the South China Sea ruling | DW | 12.07.2021

-In 2016, the Permanent Court of Arbitration in The Hague ruled most of China's claims in the disputed sea were illegal.
-The judgement was legally binding, so what happened?
+In 2016, the Permanent Court of Arbitration in The Hague ruled that most of China's claims in the disputed sea were illegal.
+The judgment was legally binding, so what happened?

 The tribunal ruled that a line drawn on Chinese maps since 1947 didn't amount to a legal claim on resources in the sea